amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 the critics, but there is no there there-—or, at least, no way for us to grasp it or know it.
 Adorno, for example, applies the criticism to Heidegger:

-Realism seeks to breach the walls which thought has built around itself, to pierce the interjected layer of subjective positions that have become a second nature... .
+> ***Realism seeks to breach the walls which thought has built around itself, to pierce
+> the interjected layer of subjective positions that have become a second nature... .
-Heidegger’s realism turns a somersault: his aim is to philosophize formlessly, so to speak, purely on the ground of things, with the result that things evaporate for him.
-Weary of the subjective jail of cognition, he becomes convinced that what is transcendent to subjectiv- ity is immediate for subjectivity, without being conceptually stained by subjectivity.
+> Heidegger’s realism turns a somersault: his aim is to philosophize formlessly, so to speak,
+> purely on the ground of things, with the result that things evaporate for him.
+Weary of the
+> subjective jail of cognition, he becomes convinced that what is transcendent to subjectivity
+> is immediate for subjectivity, without being conceptually stained by subjectivity.***

 Adorno insists, as do the “body materialists” cited at the start of this essay, that things are always already humanized objects.
 This object status arises the very instant something comes into our awareness or under our gaze.
 For Marx, too, naive realism was the philosophy to overcome.
-He wrote his doc- toral dissertation on the “metaphysical materialism” of the Epicureans, and it was partly against its naivete and abstraction that he would eventually define his own new “historical materialism.”
+He wrote his doctoral dissertation on the “metaphysical materialism” of the Epicureans, and it was partly against its naivete and abstraction that he would eventually define his own new “historical materialism.”
 Historical materialism would not be a phantasmatic ontological tale but a real social theory; it would focus not on matter per se but on concrete, social materialities.
-Marx and Adomo them- selves eschew any (explicit) ontology, they refuse to detach materiality from humanity, and they seek to discredit as “naive” materialisms that do otherwise.
+Marx and Adomo themselves eschew any (explicit) ontology, they refuse to detach materiality from humanity, and they seek to discredit as “naive” materialisms that do otherwise.

 My view is that while humans do indeed encounter things only in a medi- ated way, there nonetheless remains something to be said for the naivete of naive realism.
-A moment of naivete is, I think, indispensable for any discern- ment of thing-power, if there is to be any chance of acknowledging the force of matter.
+A moment of naivete is, I think, indispensable for any discernment of thing-power, if there is to be any chance of acknowledging the force of matter.
 A naive realism (which, in my case functions as an onto-story rather than an apodictic account) allows nonhumanity to appear on the ethical radar screen.
 Yes, there is a sense in which any thing-power discerned is an effect of culture, and this insight is a valuable counter to moralistic appeals to “nature.”
-But concentration on this insight alone also diminishes any poten- tial we might possess to render more manifest the world of nonhuman vitality.
+But concentration on this insight alone also diminishes any potential we might possess to render more manifest the world of nonhuman vitality.

 ***358 POLITICAL THEORY / June 2004***